Norman Drew: Professional career

 Drew represented Ireland in the Canada Cup at Portmarnock in 1960 and at Puerto Rico in 1961.
-Playing with Christy O'Connor they finished in fourth place in both events.
+Playing with Christy O'Connor, they finished in fourth place in both events.
 He became the first golfer to play in the Walker Cup, Ryder Cup and Canada Cup.
 He had some success in Irish events.
-He lost in a three-way playoff for the 1965 Irish Professional Championship, Christy O'Connor winning the title.
+He lost in a three-way playoff for the 1965 Irish Professional Championship, O'Connor winning the title.
 He won the Ulster Professional Championship for the first time in 1966.
-In 1969 he was a joint runner-up in the Gallaher Ulster Open, again behind O'Connor.
+In 1969, he was a joint runner-up in the Gallaher Ulster Open, again behind O'Connor.
 His second win in the Ulster championship came in 1972 and he won the Benson & Hedges (Ulster) match-play championship in 1983.

 Drew held a number of professional positions.
 In 1960 he left Knock to become the professional at Ralston Golf Club near Glasgow.
-During his time there he was runner-up in the 1964 Cutty Sark Tournament, 7 strokes behind John Panton.
+During his time there, he was runner-up in the 1964 Cutty Sark Tournament, seven strokes behind John Panton.
 He left Ralston in 1964 and was briefly at Rossmore before moving to Bradshaws Brae Range near Newtownards in 1966.
-In 1973 he moved to Malone Golf Club and then to Bangor Golf Club in 1983.
+In 1973, he moved to Malone Golf Club and then to Bangor Golf Club in 1983.

 Later Drew competed on the European Seniors Tour for a number of years from the start of the tour in 1992 even though, at sixty, he was ten years past the minimum age.
-His best finish was a tie for 4th place in the 1992 Collingtree Homes Seniors Classic.
-He tied for 9th place in the 1993 Senior British Open despite a last round 80.
+His best finish was a tie for fourth place in the 1992 Collingtree Homes Seniors Classic.
+He tied for ninth place in the 1993 Senior British Open despite a last round 80.

 Personal life

-Drew married his wife Valerie in 1958.
-They have two children, Heather and Gordon.
+Drew was married to Valerie and had two children, Heather and Gordon.
 Gordon Drew is also a professional golfer, currently at Donaghadee Golf Club, County Down, Northern Ireland.

+Drew died in August 2023 at age 91.